Topology and Advanced Analysis (L6) (G1026)

 15 credits, Level 6

-This module will introduce you to some of the basic concepts and properties of topological spaces.
-The subject of topology has a central role in all of Mathematics and having a proper understanding of its concepts and main theorem is essential as part of an undergraduate mathematics curriculum.
+Topology has a central role in all of mathematics and having a proper understanding of its basic ideas, concepts and main results is essential as part of a good mathematics degree.

 Contact hours and workload